Botanism/Botanist/.github/ISSUE_TEMPLATE/new-command.md

 ---

-Description the command you'd like
+Describe the command you'd like
 A clear and concise description of what you want to happen.

 Alternatives I've considered